 It is really important to know about the changeover dates for two main reasons.
-The first is down to the fact that the only person on the street who may be remotely interested in what you are doing with an ad spaces is a worker for the company that manages the ad space you are installing your art work in.
+The first is down to the fact that the only person on the street who may be remotely interested in what you are doing with ad spaces is a worker for the company that manages the ad space you are installing your art work in.
 So the best way to avoid this situation is by going out a day or two after the company has changed over adverts in the city.
 That way you not only massively reduce the risk of any interaction with a worker, but you also get the most days of exposure for your art work.
 Double win.

 Now if you do interact with an employee of the outdoor advertising company, it doesn't necessarily mean it has to be a negative thing.
-In Paris we had a team of women who were stopped by a JCDecaux worker who asked if they should be doing that.
-They said 'yes of course' and he proceeded to not only show them a more efficient way of installing the posters, but also gave them a tool from his van.
-For more info on what to do in the event you get spotted by an employee of the ad company or the cops see chapter 8.
+During our Cop21 project in Paris, one of our female teams was stopped by a JCDecaux worker who asked if they had permission to change the ads.
+They said "yes, of course" and he proceeded not only to show them a more efficient way of installing the posters but also gave them a tool from his van to make it easier.

+For more info on what to do in the event you get busted by an employee of the ad company or the cops see Chapter 8.

-UNIFORM - WHAT TO WEAR
+WHAT TO WEAR

-Here is a list of suggestions for do's and don'ts when you are thinking about what uniform / fancy dress to wear when you go out for a healthy bit of subvertising:
+Here is a list of suggestions for do's and don'ts when you are thinking about what uniform/fancy dress to wear when you go out for a healthy bit of subvertising: